grdddj/done-for-today/plan.md

 # Tomorrow

 Translations
-- offset table for translations
+- try allocating 48kB in RAM and load all the translations data before signature verification and data saving
+- create a stored sequence of order of translation strings
 - allocate last 65 bytes in header data for the signature
-- try allocating 48kB in RAM and load all the translations data before signature verification and data saving

 ---